RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Be-generous-because-God-is-generous.md

 ## Psalm 111

 Likewise, we see these themes in our other Old Testament lesson, Psalm 111.
-All these themes are captured in the final two verses:
+They are captured in the final two verses:

 > He sent redemption to his people;
 >